The CMO’s role in defining strategy

-“Many organisations fail to make real choices about where not to play and define customer targets too broadly,” Goldbach said.
+“Many organizations fail to make real choices about where not to play and define customer targets too broadly,” Goldbach said.
 If the customer target is defined too broadly, companies risk losing out to competitors who are willing to do what it takes to win against a more tightly defined set of customers.
 To make effective strategy choices, marketers can consider the following tactics:

 Don’t let “industry” define the competition. “‘Industry’ is a potentially dangerous word in strategy,” Goldbach said.
-Typically, when organisations focus solely on traditional industry competitors, they miss adjacent competitors targeting their customers with dramatically better value propositions.
+Typically, when organizations focus solely on traditional industry competitors, they miss adjacent competitors targeting their customers with dramatically better value propositions.
 For example, a low-cost airline may fail to consider bus and rail companies as direct competitors.
 A more effective way to define competition is “any company making a similar where-to-play/how-to-win choice,” Goldbach said.
-This framework forces marketers and organisations to define the battle for customers’ wallets more holistically.
+This framework forces marketers and organizations to define the battle for customers’ wallets more holistically.

 Prototype and test new marketing techniques.
 Marketers have a wealth of data and marketing tools to help them understand customer needs, attitudes, and behaviors.
-However, Goldbach said, “Waiting until these tools are fully proven guarantees the organisation will play from behind; if the tools are also available to the competition, they won’t be an advantage.”
+However, Goldbach said, “Waiting until these tools are fully proven guarantees the organization will play from behind; if the tools are also available to the competition, they won’t be an advantage.”
 Therefore, it’s important to prototype and test new marketing tools and techniques.
-“This makes it more likely organisations will have a unique offering their competitors don’t.”
+“This makes it more likely organizations will have a unique offering their competitors don’t.”

 Measure what matters.
 Often companies make the mistake of accepting the world of data as it is given to them, Goldbach said.
 Instead, consider measures of success that are highly specific to where-to-play and how-to-win choices.
-For instance, instead of measuring overall industry share, organisations can measure share within a target customer segment.
+For instance, instead of measuring overall industry share, organizations can measure share within a target customer segment.
 Goldbach cautioned that a wealth of data can be a double-edged sword.
 While data allows marketers to obtain specific, on-demand insights into how customers are behaving at a given point in time, in a rapidly changing world, data about the past is less likely to help inform the future.
 Effective CMOs will know when to follow the data and when to disregard it to create new and innovative strategies.

 —by Steve Goldbach, chief strategy officer at Deloitte.